Learn About The Specific Health Benefits of Cayenne Pepper & How It Can

 • It's great for heartburn.

-• Capsicum is a powerful rubefacient, meaning it helps the body remove toxins from the blood.
+• Cayenne is a powerful rubefacient, meaning it helps the body remove toxins from the blood.

 • Capsicum is a general nervous stimulant; a specific for delirium tremens.

 • For atonic gout, in paralysis, in dropsy, in tympanitis, and in the debilitated stages of fever.